 ACNE AND SCARS: Blend with Tea Tree oil to help fight acne and get rid of blackheads.
 (In rare cases, Tea Tree Oil has reports of causing mild irritation to skin.
 Avoid using if any irritation occurs.)
 Blend Kukui oil with, diluted, geranium essential oil to help minimize scars.

 CAUTION!
 There are no known documented allergies to this oil, but those with nut allergies should either avoid it or use it with caution, as you would with any oil or skin care product containing a nutty base.

 Kukui oil moisturizes, conditions and adds shine to hair.
 It's used as a dry hair treatment for overexposure to sun and wind.
 It relieves dry itchy scalp and helps get rid of dandruff.

 DRY HAIR OR ITCHY SCALP: Add a few drops to your shampoo or conditioner.
 Hair can become moisturized, shiny, smooth and silky.
-For extra dry or itchy scalp conditions, apply and leave on for approx. 45 - 60 minutes then rinse with water.

 MAKING HOMEMADE SOAP

 Kukui oil is excellent for making homemade soap!
 It adds a rich, creamy, stable lather and wonderful conditioning properties.
 Use it up to 10% of your soap recipes, for a rich, creamy soap.
 It can be expensive but a little goes a long way.
 Use it wisely.